allquantor/sc-frontend-challenge/README.md

 4. Deliverable:

 * You can use any language/technology/framework of your choice.
-But we will ask for the rationale.
+But we will ask for the rationale of your decision.
 Since we are using Java Script React, a React app would be a plus!
 * The solution should include a comprehensive documentation how to run the app.
 Keep it simple!
-* You can provide a Github link to the solution or send us a tar ball.
+* You can provide a github link to the solution or send us a tar ball with the sourcecode.

 5. Bonus Points when:

-* Creating a Docker app for your application.
+* Dockerizing your application.
 * Writing tests for the critical parts of the app.
-* What are the critical structures of the application, what are the possible bottlenecks, what you would do if you had more time we are curious of your thoughts!
+* What are the critical structures of the application, what are the possible bottlenecks, what you had did when you had more time.
+We are curious of your thoughts!

 _The Bonus points don't have to be delivered on time - you can submit them later!_